maheshbasnet089/tapShare/readme.md

 ## Upcoming Features

+- Facility of pasting code and sharing it too realtime
 - Generate shareable links that allow multiple people to access the same file
 - Automatically delete files after they have been downloaded
 - Establish secure shell(ssh) between sender and receiver